jpothanc/developer-notes/azure/10-feature & tools for managing and deploying resources.md

-# Azure Management and Deployment Cheat Sheet
+# Azure Management and Deployment

-## Overview

 This module introduces various Azure features and tools that assist in managing and deploying resources across Azure, on-premises, and multicloud environments.